igorkamyshev/farfetched/apps/website/docs/recipes/barrier_circuit_breaker.md

     target: $currentAttempt,
   });

-  // If the number of attempts exceeds the limit,
   // force the Barrier to deactivate sample({
     clock: $currentAttemp,
+    // If the number of attempts exceeds the limit,
     filter: (currentAttemp) => currentAttemp >= maxAttempts,
+    target: [
+      // force the Barrier to deactivate
-    target: barrier.forceDeactivate,
+      barrier.forceDeactivate,
-  });

-  // Reset the current attempt counter
+      // and reset the current attempt counter
-  // after the Barrier is deactivated sample({
-    clock: barrier.deactivated,
-    target: $currentAttempt.reinit,
+      $currentAttempt.reinit,
+    ],
   });
 }
 ```